theblakelalonde/CSC4402-Spring23/README.md

 - [ ] Change Latest Activity to "checked-in at gym"
 - [ ] Dark mode no longer refreshes the page enitrely
 - [ ] Create account auto logs you in
+- [ ] Post must have either text or image